Treatment & Services

 Treatment options

-This is useful for patients who don't respond well to stimulants or have a history of substance abuse.
+• Alternative for those who don’t respond well to stimulants

 Key info before you book with us

-• Please note that our services are entirely private and not part of the NHS Right to Choose pathway.
+• We are a fully private provider and not part of the NHS Right to Choose pathway.

-We do not currently offer any payment plans
+• We do not currently offer payment plans.

-• Please note that we do not offer any payment plans at this time.
-Payments are taken at each stage of the patient journey.
+• Payments are made at each stage of the patient journey.

 The Process

-• Full written diagnostic report within 10 working days (subject to amendments)
+• Both options include a full written diagnostic report within 10 working days (subject to amendments)

 Price